vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 How about 10 ~ 3?4 This one is actually pretty similar to saying that √10~3, since both imply 3x3 ~ 10.
 To use another example, let's say you land a $100,000/yr job, but can only work for 4 months (a third of a year).
 If 10~3, then you'd expect to get about $30,000.
 Why mess around being more precise?
 Taxes will be larger than the imprecision anyway.
 Again, it's good enough to have a sense, and make plans.
 Much like we have multiplication tables stamped into our heads, it is often very useful to have a few reciprocals floating around to help us do quick mental math.
 Some examples are given in Table A.1 that multiply to 10.
 Students are encouraged to add more examples to the table, filling in the gaps with their favorite numbers.
 The values in Table A.1 are selected to multiply to 10, which is an arbitrary but convenient choice.
 This lets us "wrap around" the table and continue past three down to 2.5, 2, etc. and learn that the entry for 1.5 would be 6.67.
 To make effective use of the table, forget where the decimal point is located!
 Think of the reciprocal of 8 as being "1.25-like," meaning it might be 0.125, 12.5, or some other cousin.
 The essential feature is 125.
 Likewise, the reciprocal of 2.5 is going to start with a 4.
 Example A.1.2 How is Table A.1 useful to us?
-We can turn division problems, which tend to be mentally challenging, into more intu- itive multiplication problems.
+We can turn division problems, which tend to be mentally challenging, into more intuitive multiplication problems.
 Several examples may highlight their usefulness.
 What is one eighth of 1,000?
 Rather than carry out division, just multiply 1,000 by the reciprocal-a "125-like" number.
 In this case, the answer is 125.
 We can use common sense and intuition to reject 1,250 as of 1,000, as we know the answer should be significantly smaller than 1,000.
 But 12.5 goes too far.
 Also, we can recognize that is not too far from one-tenth, one-tenth of 1,000 would be 100, close to 125.
 How many hours is one minute?
 Now we are looking for one-sixtieth () of an hour, so we pull out the "167-like" reciprocal and weigh the choices 0.167, 0.0167, 0.00167, etc. Well, can't be too far from 100 which would be 0.01.
 We expect the result to be a little bigger than 100' leaving us to have one minute as 0.0167 of an hour.